 With dozens of great chocolate makers and star pastry chefs offering them in their tearooms, chocolate revisited by the greatest gourmands in brasseries and restaurants, our city counts up to dozens of places where you can enjoy a cup of hot chocolate, but they are not all worthy.

-Discover our selection of hot chocolates to try this winter 2019-2020 (and all year around) in Paris!
+Discover our selection of hot chocolates to try from October 2020 in Paris!

 The best hot chocolates in Paris by chocolate-makers: